 In the early spring, select a container.
 For each crown, choose a large container at least 18 inches (46 cm.) deep and 12 inches (31 cm.) across.
 Planting in larger containers is essential, as asparagus crowns must be planted deeply.

 Create drainage holes in the bottom of the pot if none are present.
 While most planters will already have drainage holes, many gardeners choose to add additional drainage to pots.
 This will help to prevent the growth of fungus, as well as root rot.

-Fill the bottom two inches (5 cm.) of the pot with gravel.
+Fill the bottom 2 inches (5 cm.) of the pot with gravel.
 Then, fill the remainder with a mix of high quality potting soil and compost.

-Plant the asparagus crown into the container by following the package instructions, most often, planting the crown about 4-6 inches (10-15 cm.) deep.
+Plant the asparagus crown into the container by following the package instructions, most often, planting the crown about 4 to 6 inches (10-15 cm.) deep.
 Water well.
-Place outdoors in a sunny location that receives at least 8 hours of sunlight each day.
+Place outdoors in a sunny location that receives at least eight hours of sunlight each day.

 Since these perennials are hardy, leave the containers outdoors throughout the fall and winter.
 Dormant plants will resume growth in the spring when the weather begins to warm.